 Calculating cost per unit is very important in every business and an Excel template will be very useful for you.
 You can call it a Product Costing Template, Manufacturing Cost Calculation Template, Average Cost per Unit Calculator, or Production Cost Calculator in Excel.
-So, in this article, I am sharing with you a free template to calculate cost per unit in Excel, along with the procedure to make it.
+So, in this article, I am sharing with you a free template to calculate the cost per unit in Excel, along with the procedure to make it.

 What Is Cost per Unit?

 It is very important to set a price which can make a profit for you.
 Cost per unit makes a relationship between various types of costs and profits so you can take decisions easily on what to do to make a profit.
 It is a must to make a pricing strategy.

 All types of costs are of two types of costs.
 1. Fixed Cost 2.
 Variable Cost

 Cost per unit = (Total fixed costs + Total variable costs) / Total units produced

 The business owner has to pay for the fixed costs in time even if there is no activity in production.
 So fixed cost per unit will decrease if the production volume will increase and cost per unit will increase if the production volume decreases.